Eastern European Jewry: Antisemitism

-As antisemitism in Germany escalated after the First World War, German Jews were divided with regard to how they felt about the Yiddish-speaking Eastern European Jews.
+As antisemitism in Germany escalated after the World War I, German Jews were divided in regard to how they felt about the Yiddish-speaking Eastern European Jews.
 Some German Jews, who were wrestling with the notion of their own German identity, became more accepting of a shared identity with Eastern Jewry.

-The Austrian novelist Joseph Roth depicted the misfortunes of Eastern European Jewry in the aftermath of the First World War in his novel The Wandering Jews.
-After the Nuremberg Laws were passed in 1935, Roth said that the archetype of the "Wandering Jew" now extended to the identity of the German Jews, whom he described as being "more homeless than even his cousin in Łódź".
+Austrian novelist Joseph Roth depicted the misfortunes of Eastern European Jewry in the aftermath of World War I in his novel The Wandering Jews.
+After the Nuremberg Laws were passed in 1935, he said that the archetype of the "Wandering Jew" now extended to the identity of German Jews, whom he described as being "more homeless than even their cousin in Łódź".